network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 accurate estimate of how much of the capacity the responsiveness probes will consume and never send more probes than the network can handle.

-Limiting the data used by probes can be done by providing an estimate of the number of bytes exchanged for a each of the probe types.
+Limiting the data used by probes can be done by providing an estimate of the number of bytes exchanged for each of the probe types.
 Taking TCP and TLS overheads into account, we can estimate the amount of data exchanged for a foreign probe to be around 5000 bytes.
 For self probes we can expect an overhead of no more than 1000 bytes.